MRU-CSIS-2503-202101-001/course-resources/target-skills.md

 - [ ] make a linked-list-backed Queue implementation?
 - [ ] solve a problem using a Queue?
 - [ ] describe the standard operations and standard qualities of a Queue?
-- [ ] provide the time complexity of the methods in different Queue impelementations?
+- [ ] provide the time complexity of the methods in different Queue implementations?

 #### Maps